Exchange Integration Guide

 We’ve created a list of test cases that should be completed prior to moving to production.

-When you’ve successfully performed all the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
+When you’ve successfully tested all of the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
 Final FIO acceptance testing should occur against FIO Mainnet.

 Join the FIO community!

 FIO Protocol is only as strong as its community of developers, integrators, and users.
 We therefore ask that that integation partners participate in FIO governance by voting your user’s tokens.